 When the HTML5 <video> tag entered onto the scene, so did a bunch of new video formats, each said to work in different browsers.
 Frankly, it just made HTML5 confusing, and a bit unruly to work with when other players, like Flash, provided streamlined publishing and wide playback adoption.
 But then Apple’s lack of support for Flash on its iOS devices sparked a new movement toward HTML5 video.
 Luckily, these specs are becoming simpler to understand as new browsers adopt more HTML5 features.

-For a majority of browsers, the preferred audio format within the MP4 video container is AAC or MP3 — again excluding Firefox, which uses the open-source Vorbis codec to go along with WebM.
+For a majority of browsers, the preferred audio format within the MP4 video container is AAC or MP3.
+Firefox version 35.0 and later support AAC, but again, previous versions of the browser require a different codec, Vorbis, to go along with WebM.
 Choose the “low-complexity” setting for AAC to maximize compatibility with mobile browsers.

-HTML5 video tags allow you to include multiple versions of a video, so you can export videos as MP4, WebM and Theora formats and let the browser choose which one it can play.
+HTML5 video tags allow you to include multiple versions of a video, so you can export videos as MP4, WebM and Vorbis formats and let the browser choose which one it can play.